moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 Impact 2 - option to delete is "de rigueur" for user apps
 * changing it to a 2 because I don't think it is that important for a portfolio app.
 Effort 2 - i think Effort 2 is appropriate ven though accessing firebase database is a bit tricky.
-*(done) DM: todoMM: think about how you would do this and write your approach here.
+*(done) DM: think about how you would do this and write your approach here.
 There are various ways.
 You  don't have to code this item, but think it thru enough to justify an effort of 3.
 BTW, the items in this file are not requirements, but rather for discussion and prioritizing.
 We may decide not to do some of them, especially if the impact is low and the effort high.

 ## hit "Enter" 3 times then click "Send".
 It correctly posts no message, but the empty lines are still there.
 Remove all "whitespace" if user submits (via Send or via ctrl-Enter)